The OWASP Top 10, shifting security left in the development lifecycle, and how to handle secrets and dependencies.

 The OWASP Top 10

-The Open Web Application Security Project (OWASP) publishes the most common and critical web application vulnerabilities.
-Every developer should know these:
+The Open Web Application Security Project (OWASP) publishes the most common web application vulnerabilities.
+Developers should know these:

 | Rank | Vulnerability | Simple Example |